phn/pytpm/doc/overview.rst

 arguments and default values for the various arguments needed by :func:`pytpm.tpm.convert`, and then calls it, thereby providing an easier way of using the latter.

+PyTPM is a direct interface to the TPM library and do not add object oriented features on top of the C constructs i.e., this module is not, at this time, quite "pythonic".

 Installing PyTPM
 ================